rust-munich/website/content/imprint/index.md

 Responsible for content according to § 55 Abs.
 2 RStV:
 Rust Munich Community; Munich, Germany

-*This is a non-commercial, community-driven website for the Rust programming language meetup group in Munich.
+*This is a non-commercial, community-driven website for Rust Munich.
 The website and its content are open source and operated purely for educational and community purposes.*

 **Contact:**
 Email: team@rust-munich.de